DivinoAG/SuperClicker/docs/prd.md

 ### Epic 1: Foundational Setup & Core Click Logic

 *Goal: To create a basic, functional application that can be manually started and stopped from the UI, can perform clicks at a set interval, and allows the user to select the mouse button.*

 **Story 1.1: Project Scaffolding and Main Window**
 > As a developer,
-> I want to set up the initial C# project structure and create a basic main window,
+> I want to set up the initial Rust project structure and create a basic main window,
 > so that we have a foundation to build the application upon.

 - **Acceptance Criteria:**
-    1. A new C# Windows Forms or WPF project is created.
+    1. A new Rust `iced` project is created.
     2. A main application window is created and can be launched.
     3. The window has a title of "SuperClicker".
     4. The window contains placeholder text for status.